+- Firearms

 - Pellet and BB guns

 - Airsoft-type guns

+- Paintball guns

 - Compressed Air guns

 - Darts

+- Bows and Crossbows

+- Javelins

-- Javelins - Slings
+- Slings

 MELEE WEAPONS

 The use of melee weapons in staged combat is not permitted.
 A melee weapon is defined as any handheld object used in hand-to-hand combat, or simulated combat, used for the purpose of causing harm or simulated harm.
 This includes, but is not limited to: